Arthur2500/arthur-zeidler/README.md

 # arthur-zeidler.de

-this repository contains source code for https://arthur-zeidler.de
+This repository contains source code for https://arthur-zeidler.de

-information on copyright is found on https://arthur-zeidler.de/copyright
+Information on copyright can be found on https://arthur-zeidler.de/copyright